THE EVIDENCE www.evidencejournals.com

 Cite this Article

-Webb FJ, Batra K, Khubchandani J, Banerjee S, Ballsberry J, Acculturation, readiness to change, and body mass index among African American Women: A community-based Study from Florida, United States.
+Webb FJ, Batra K, Khubchandani J, Banerjee S, Ballsberry J, Acculturation, readiness to change, and body mass index among African American women: a community-based Study from Florida, United States.
 The Evi.
 2024:2(2):1-.
 DOI:10.61505/evidence.2024.2.2.70

 Available From